AGenchev/geany-colorscheme-cobalt/README.md

 Dark-blue color scheme for Geany with current line highlighting, improved matching braces highlight and if whitespace display enabled - reduced contrast of the whitespace.
+TODO: change color for identifiers like 'object', 'array' to 'teal_blue'.

 ## Installation